Ultra moist dense banana cake with a delicious cream cheese frosting. It’s a dessert that will have your family swooning and asking for more.

 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links, which means that I may make a commission from any purchases at no additional cost to you.
 Thank you for your support!

-I don’t buy banana’s to eat them.
-I buy them to allow them to rest in my fruit bowl, and turn a lovely shade of brown with age spots!
 The I whip out my wand (also known as my whisk) and turn them into magically wonderful desserts removing any hint of healthiness!

 And that is why I am Officially known as “Goddess Divine”!
 The End!
 (I live in my own special world where unicorns prance in fields of cheesecake, and chocolate runs like water through the countryside!)